-If you are a fellow acne sufferer, then you don't need to know how utterly traumatizing it can be.
-To add insult to injury, after all the unsightly ravages it subjects your skin to, acne leaves scars as an ever-present reminder.
+If you are a fellow acne sufferer, then you don't need to be told how utterly traumatizing it can be.
+To add insult to injury, after all the unsightly breakouts, acne leaves scars as an ever-present reminder.

-I've personally suffered from acne as far back as my early teens and I've picked up a fair bit of scars along the way.
-So if your acne scarring isn't very deep, these methods— which worked for me— may work for you.
+I've personally suffered from acne as far back as my early teens and I've picked up a fair amount of along the way.
+So if your acne scarring isn't very deep, these methods—which worked for me—may work for you.

 1. Egg Whites

-Egg whites have very powerful healing qualities that will help heal your scarring and eventually make it less visible.
-Egg white is full of proteins and amino acids which can tighten the pores to prevent new breakouts while it lightens the scarred skin.
+Egg whites have very powerful health benefits that may aid in your scars' healing and eventually make them less visible.
+Egg whites are full of proteins and amino acids that can tighten the pores to prevent new breakouts while lightening the appearance of scarred skin.

 - Take a small bowl and whip the whites of three eggs until they become fluffy and white.